 You may have a couple of cats in your house.
 Also, you may be willing to buy a new Vizsla puppy.

-In this case, you no need to worry too much.
+In this case, you do not need to worry too much.
 Because the dog is still in the puppy stage, he can definitely get used to cats when they rise together.

 When you bring a new vizsla puppy, allow your cats to roam freely as a typical day.
 Let them meet on their own terms.